Skip to Main Content

 • Contact information and affiliation for each presenter.

-Participants will be notified of acceptance by Monday, February 16 at the latest.
+Participants will be notified of acceptance by Monday, March 6.

-The organizers of the Freedom Seekers database project (https://freedom-seekers.org) will also be leading a panel about how digital humanities can reveal new stories about the Black experience in early America.
+We are also pleased to announce that the organizers of the Freedom Seekers database project (https://freedom-seekers.org) will be leading a panel about how digital humanities can reveal new stories about the Black experience in early America.

 For more information, please contact Dr. Antonio T. Bly, the symposium organizer and the Peter H. Shattuck Endowed Chair in Colonial American History at antonio.bly@csus.edu.